-The report of the Research Prioritisation Steering Group recommended 14 areas of opportunity as well as underpinning technologies and infrastructure to support these priority areas which should receive the majority of competitive public investment in STI over a five year period to the end of 2017.
+The report of the Research Prioritisation Steering Group recommended 14 areas of opportunity as well as underpinning technologies and infrastructure to support these priority areas which should receive the majority of competitive public investment in STI over a five year period from 2012 to the end of 2017.

 The areas were identified on the basis of

 - existing strengths of the public research system,

 - opportunities that exist in terms of the global marketplace and

 - those which are most likely to deliver economic and societal impact, and of course jobs.